survivejs/webpack-book/manuscript/building/02_code_splitting.md

 - The techniques can be used within modern frameworks and libraries like React.
 You can wrap related logic to a specific component that handles the loading process in a user-friendly manner.
 - To disable code splitting, use `webpack.optimize.LimitChunkCountPlugin` with `maxChunks` set to one.

-In the next chapter, you'll learn how to split a vendor bundle without setting up an explicit split point in the code.
+In the next chapter, you'll learn how to split a vendor bundle without through webpack configuration.

 T> The _Searching with React_ appendix contains a complete example of code splitting.
 It shows how to set up a static site index that's loaded when the user searches information.